omarsalem7/react-template/README.md

 # React js Template
 This is a template for creating React js web application quicklyby using gitflow also, it is contain some the following dependacies installed:
-- linters (Eslint, CSS/ SCSS)
+- `linters (Eslint, CSS/ SCSS)`
-- react-router-dom v6.2.2
+- `react-router-dom v6.2.2`
-- prop-types v15.8.1
+- `prop-types v15.8.1`

 ## Getting Started

-After Click in `use template` follow these instructions:
+After Click in `Use this template` follow these instructions:
 ```
 npm install
 npm start
 ```

-If you need to install redux just add this command: `npm i redux react-redux --save`
+If you need to install redux just write this command: `npm i redux react-redux --save`

 ## Authors